History of Sikhism: In Kashmir

 In 1675 Pundits from Kashmir in India came to Anandpur Sahib pleading to Guru Teg Bahadur (father of Guru Gobind Singh) about Aurangzeb forcing them to convert to Islam.
 Guru Teg Bahadur told them that martyrdom of a great man was needed.
 His son, Guru Gobind Singh said "Who could be greater than you", to his father.
 Guru Teg Bahadur told pundits to tell Aurangzeb's men that if Guru Teg Bahadur will become Muslim, they all will.

-Stay at Paotana Sahib and Anandpur Sahib
+Stay at Paonta Sahib and Anandpur Sahib

-After Guru Tegh Bahadur ji's martyrdom Guru Gobind Singh Ji created many poems compositions and letters, including Zafarnama, Ugardandis, Lakhi Jungle Khalsa, Hikayatan, Akal Ustat, Japji Sahib etc., these were incorporated into the Dasam Granth and Sarbloh Granth respectively.
+After Guru Tegh Bahadur's martyrdom Guru Gobind Singh created many poems compositions and letters, including Zafarnama, Ugardandis, Lakhi Jungle Khalsa, Hikayatan, Akal Ustat, Jaap Sahib etc., these were incorporated into the Dasam Granth and Sarbloh Granth respectively.
 He stayed at Anandpur Sahib for most of his life and the Hindu Hill Chieftains were jealous of his riches so the Kingdoms of Kahlur, Bilaspur, Garhwal and common Hindus made an alliance to fight him.
 He and the kingdom of Una allied and won the Battle of Bhangani.
 The even more Himachali states allied and still lost.
 This showed the Guruji's influence and military strength in the area.